ToastyNoodles/Particles/README.md

 # Particles

-Cool little particle like simulation thingy.
+Cool little particle like simulation thingy with no real world use.
 I have no idea what I created.

-Might Add:
- - Pause
- - Clean ui
- - Multiple attractors